0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 It's just a bong hit and a broken heart (So one more time!)
 ```

+- Continue reference to how Romeo drinks poison to commit suicide
+- Getting a taste of her poison has led the protag to begin to poison him
+- A “death” in a way of neglecting themselves due to drug abuse and a broken heart from what was left of the toxic relationship

 ```ad-quote
 title: **wetdream** 3:1:6-9
 Now I'm a fag with some teary eyes